Infymus/OFIBridgeTest/README.md

 * **TestMethods**: Use TestMethods > SampleTestMethod > SampleTestMethod.cs to organize your method calls, or you can keep everything within your main test method.

 * **NodeExtensions**: All the calls to Oracle Forms are located in NodeExtensions.
 Pass the Oracle parent window as an argument to these calls.

-1. Optional: Force Input: If you find that pressing special keys like Escape or Control within Oracle Forms isn't working, consider adding the InputSimulatorPlus NuGet package to your project.
-This can force input into the Oracle Forms.
+* **Optional**: Force Input: If you find that pressing special keys like Escape or Control within Oracle Forms isn't working, consider adding the InputSimulatorPlus NuGet package to your project.
+This can force input into the Oracle Forms when other methods of .SendKeys() don't work.